Fast synchronization of inhomogenous random automata: Introduction

 The synchronization of automata has been intensively studied in the literature since the sixties.
 Recently, a related area has been spotlighted, namely synchronizing random automata, viewing automata theory in a probabilistic way.

 For a complete finite automaton, a word is called a \textit{synchronizing word} if it maps to a state independent of the initial state.
 The \textit{reset threshold} of an automaton with a synchronizing word is the length of its shortest synchronizing word.
 In 1964, Černý conjectured \cite{vcerny1964poznamka} that if an $n$-state automaton can be synchronized, then its reset threshold is at most $(n-1)^2$.
 This is an open question ever since, however some partial results were proven over the years.
 Firstly, this is a strict bound, meaning that for all $n\in \mathbb{N}$ there is an $n$-state automaton with reset threshold exactly $(n-1)^2$.
 The best known upper bound was attained by Shitov \cite{shitovimprovement} which improved the previous upper bound of Szykula \cite{szykula2018improving}.
 Both of these results provide a bound of $\Theta (n^3)$ and only differ by the leading coefficient.
-The first cubic upper bound was reached by Pin and Frankl \cite{FRANKL1982125}.
+The first cubic upper bound with leading coefficient near $1/6$ was reached by Pin and Frankl \cite{FRANKL1982125}, \cite{pin1983two}.

 A strongly related area of study is the investigation of randomly generated deterministic automata, in which the aim is to prove statements that hold with high probability for a certain class of automata.
+Most of these works concern automata with independent letters.

 On the analytical side, Nicaud \cite{nicaud2019vcerny} showed that an automaton with at least two random mapping letters in its alphabet has reset threshold of $\mathcal{O}(n \log^3 n)$ with high probability.
+Recent related results include the paper of Catalano and Jungers \cite{catalano2018randomized} in which the positivity of exponents of quasi-permutation matrices is examined and the article of Chapuy and Perarnau \cite{chapuy2023short} in which an $\mathcal{O}(\sqrt{n} \log n)$ upper bound is proven for random automata with two random mappings.

 From a numerical perspective, Skvortsov and Tipikin performed an experimental study \cite{skvortsov2011experimental} and conjectured that the expected value of the reset threshold of an $n$-state finite automaton is sublinear, more precisely $\mathcal{O}(n^{0.55})$.
 Kisielewicz et al.\ examined \cite{kisielewicz2013fast} a large number of random automata up to at most 300 states and conjectured that the expected reset threshold of a random automata with two random mappings is $\mathcal{O}(\sqrt{n})$.
-These results show that there is a chance to obtain an even better upper bound than the one in \cite{nicaud2019vcerny}.
+These results show that the upper bound of \cite{chapuy2023short} is expected to be tight up to logarithmic factors.